-- 4. Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth. - 5.
-Guide the patient to place the base of his/her nose (acanthion point) against the Chinrest and bend the head forward about 5°.
+- 4. Position the patient's back and cervical spine as straight as possible. - Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch while the patient holds the handle. - 6.
+Close contact patient's chest to the handle frame. - Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth.

+- Guide the patient to place the base of his/her nose (acanthion point) against the Chinrest and bend the head forward about 5°.

-- 6. Let the patient maintain the posture as follows:
+- 9. Let the patient maintain the posture as follows:

 - Close the mouth.

-- Place the tongue to the roof of the mouth.
+- Place the tongue on the roof of the mouth.

 - Close the eyes.